Oklahoma Department of Public Safety

 The Oklahoma Department of Public Safety (ODPS) is a department of the government of Oklahoma.
 Under the supervision of the Oklahoma Secretary of Public Safety, DPS provides for the safety of Oklahomans and the administration of justice in the state.
 DPS is responsible for statewide law enforcement, vehicle regulation, homeland security and such other duties as the Governor of Oklahoma may proscribe.

 The Department is led by the Commissioner of Public Safety.
 The Commissioner is appointed by the Governor of Oklahoma, with the approval of the Oklahoma Senate, to serve at his pleasure.
-The current Commissioner is John Scully, who was appointed by Governor Kevin Stitt on September 3, 2019.
+The current Commissioner is Tim Tipton, who was appointed by Governor Kevin Stitt on September 10, 2021.

 The Department of Public Safety was created during the term of Governor E. W. Marland.

 History

 The Department of Public Safety traces its history almost as far back as statehood.

 In 1912, there were only sixty-five hundred automobiles in the entire state.
 But by 1929, over 600,000 vehicles were being driven up and down state roads.
 Oklahoma had become a state on wheels, although the roads those wheels were rolling over were designed for horse and buggy travel.
 One clear indication of the arrival of the automobile age in Oklahoma was the shocking number of people killed in vehicular accidents - about five hundred a year by the mid-1920s.

 The automobile also brought many of the nation's most infamous criminals into Oklahoma's borders.
 By the 1930s, Oklahoma became a criminal haven in much the same fashion as it was in its days as Indian Territory.
 The odds were stacked in the favor of the criminals as once across the county line, they were beyond the reach of local authorities.
 Criminals soon discovered that the same system of law enforcement that was powerless to halt the rising tide of traffic fatalities was equally inept at stopping them.

 Governor E.W.
 Marland, the 10th Governor of Oklahoma, made a bid for a state police to the legislation and called it the Department of Public Safety.
 Marland prevailed over the hesitant legislation on April 20, 1937.
 In early May 1937 he had the basic framework on paper and issued a statewide call for recruits to become Oklahoma's first highway patrolmen.
 About five hundred men answered the call.
 In the hard times of the Depression, the one hundred and fifty dollars a month salary was very attractive.
 By July 15, 1937 the Department of Public Safety was a functioning agency.